 Benefits of protected intersections include:

-When approaching a protected intersection, practice the following behaviours:
+When approaching a protected intersection, please do the following:

 The Cycling Network Plan, adopted by City Council in 2019, seeks to build on the existing network of cycling routes to Connect gaps in the current network, Grow the network into new parts of the city, and Renew existing parts of the network to improve safety – with corresponding objectives and indicators for measuring and evaluating success.